-We conducted the following audit procedures on the significant assumptions that the Company considered when estimating future projections to assess the recoverable amount of indefinite lived intangible assets and goodwill, among others; revenue and expense projections, expected gross and operating profit margins, discount rate, industry growth rate, revenue projections, comparison between expected gross profit margin, and projected cash flows, as follows:
+We performed the following audit procedures on the following significant assumptions that the Company considered when estimating future projections to evaluate the recovery value of intangible assets with indefinite useful lives and goodwill, among others; income and expense projections, expected gross and operating profit margins, discount rate, industry growth rate.
+As follows:

-- We tested the design, implementation and the operating effectiveness of internal controls, the determination of their recoverable value and the assumptions used in the valuation. - With the assistance of our valuation specialists, we assessed the reasonableness of the i) methodology to determine the recoverable value of intangible assets with indefinite useful lives and goodwill and ii) reviewed the financial projections, comparing them with performance and historical business trends and corroborating the explanations of the variations with management.
-We assessed the internal processes used by management to calculate projections, including timely monitoring and analysis by the Board of Directors. - We analyzed the projection assumptions used in the impairment calculation model, specifically including cash flow projections, gross and operating margins, the Earnings before interest, taxes, depreciation and amortization margin ("EBITDA") and the long-term growth rate.
-Additionally, we tested the mathematical accuracy and integrity of the impairment model.
-The valuation specialists performed a sensitivity analysis for all CGUs and independent recoverable amount calculations to conclude whether the assumptions used would need to be modified and the probability that such modifications are submitted. - We made an independent evaluation of the discount rates used, contracting them with the discount rates used by management. - We evaluated the factors and variables used to determine the CGUs, among which were considered; the analysis of operating cash flows and indebtedness policies, analysis of the legal structure, allocation of production and understanding of the operation of the commercial and sales areas.
+- We tested the design and implementation and operational effectiveness of the controls over the determination of the recovery value and the assumptions used. - With the assistance of our fair value specialists, we evaluate the reasonableness of the i) methodology for determining the recovery value of intangible assets with an indefinite useful life and goodwill and ii) we challenge the financial projections in business operations, comparing them with the performance and historical trends of the business and we corroborate the explanations for the variations with management.
+Likewise, we evaluate internal processes to accurately carry out projections, including timely supervision and analysis by the Board of Directors. - We analyze the projection assumptions used in the impairment model, specifically including cash flow projections, operating margins, profit margin before financial results, taxes, depreciation and amortization ("EBITDA") and long-term growth.
+We tested the mathematical correctness, completeness and correctness of the deterioration model.
+Fair value specialists performed a sensitivity analysis for all CGUs, independent calculations of recovery value to evaluate whether the assumptions used would need to be modified and the probability that such modifications would occur. - Independent evaluation of the discount rates used, contrasting them with the discount rates used by management. - We evaluated the factors and variables used to determine the CGUs, among which were considered the analysis of operating flows and debt policies, analysis of the legal structure, production allocation and understanding of the functioning of the commercial and sales area.